thundercloud90/BookBazaar/bookbazaar_server/readme.md

 particular mysql database allowing both a website and a mobile app to access the database.
 It's not a perfect API as a lot more error checking would be done on the server.
 But for this project the error checking was all done on the front end.
-In hinde site we should have done it differently.
+In hindsight we should have done it differently.

 ##### How to run the server: